Las Vegas Mold Removal

 Get the job done right the first time • 702-515-1485

 Please DO NOT try to remove mold yourself.
 You can make it airborne and create a much worse hazardous environment.
-Containing mold at the source is essential, once mold spores spread it will be much more difficult to capture and remove.
-All structural and personal materials damaged by mold must be physically removed.
-Please note that using bleach or other household cleaners does not kill mold and can make it more difficult to visually detect.
-Mold is caused by moisture, by controlling the moisture in your home or property you can eliminate mold growth.
-Ensuring that the moisture source is fixed and controlled as soon as possible is essential to limit future contamination and spreading it further.
+Containing mold at the source is essential, as once mold spores spread, it becomes much more difficult to capture and remove.
+In Las Vegas homes and businesses, all structural and personal materials damaged by mold must be physically removed.
+Using bleach or household cleaners does not kill mold and can make it harder to visually detect.
+Mold is caused by moisture; controlling the moisture source in your Las Vegas property is crucial to eliminate mold growth and prevent further contamination.

-We ensure to take all safety and health precautions during mold remediation using personal protective gear such as respirators and coveralls over clothing.
-Proper containments to isolate the contaminated areas are built and equipment placed to clean the air while collecting and scrubbing contaminated air.
-Mold growth is not always visually detectable (grows behind surfaces) and may require the professional help of an environmentalist to collect samples for lab testing to confirm if mold is present in the home but not visual.
-A third party, indoor environmental/hygienist professional can provide a post-remediation verification (also known as clearance testing) to ensure your home or property is safe to return to.
+We take all safety and health precautions during mold remediation using personal protective gear like respirators and coveralls.
+Proper containment barriers are set up to isolate contaminated areas, and specialized equipment is used to clean and scrub the air.
+Mold growth is not always visible—it often grows behind surfaces—and may require an environmental professional to collect samples for lab testing.
+A third-party hygienist can also perform clearance testing to confirm your home or business is mold-free and safe to re-enter.

 What is Mold?